Est. 1978 Intermediate

 2. Type Safety - Catch errors at compile time

-3. Efficiency - Zero-cost abstractions for systems work
+3. Efficiency - Minimal runtime overhead for systems work

 4. Simplicity - Small, understandable language